mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 features a `mutate` command that was originally written to verify the correctness of self-checking testbenches.
 Essentially, it injects faults into a design and verifies that the self-checking testbench correctly flags these mutated designs as invalid.

+#TODO("talk about the miter and sat proof commands which we use instead")

 The purpose of applying equivalence checking to the TaMaRa verification flow is to formally prove (for specific circuits, at least) that the tool holds up two of its key guarantees: that it does not change the